 EarthLink’s internet-only plans cost between $14.99 per month and $99.99 per month.
 This does not include equipment or additional fees.
 But to see how their plans stack up against the competition, we look at their price per speed or Mbps.

 EarthLink’s internet price per Mbps range breaks down to about $0.09-4.98 per Mbps.
 Their DSL internet is more expensive, but that’s normal with providers who offer both connections.
-AT&T has similar price differences between their DSL and fiber plans.
+AT&T has similar price differences between their DSL and fiber plans, as we noted in our AT&T Internet review.
 Unfortunately, EarthLink’s internet prices are the highest I’ve seen for both DSL and fiber internet.
 And there aren’t many plan features to make up for the high prices.

 All internet companies have fees of some sort.
 EarthLink is no different.
 Most hidden fees come in the form of state and local taxes or fees charged for network enhancements and other maintenance obligations.
 Along with those are installation and equipment rental fees.
 EarthLink’s professional installation costs $79.99.
 You may be able to get their self-installation kit instead which only costs $19.95.